 Electrical and Electronics Engineer:

-Like hardware engineers, electrical and electronics engineers also design, test, and develop equipment.
+Like hardware engineers, electrical and electronics engineers also design, test and develop equipment.
 Electrical and electronics engineers deal with electrical systems, like those found in cars.
-The same skills and knowledge apply as with hardware engineers.
-With the integration of robotics, machine learning, and smart technology, the two types of engineering significantly overlap.
+Electrical and electronics engineers use the same skills and knowledge used by hardware engineers.
+With the integration of robotics, machine learning and smart technology, these two types of engineering significantly overlap.

 - Median Annual Salary: $97,970